 Women’s Resistance Mural by Lucia Ippolito (1998)

-There’s always something new around Balmy so it’s best to visit every so often to check out what’s fresh in the collection if you are in the area.
+There’s always something new around Balmy, so if you are in the area, it’s best to visit every so often to check out what’s fresh in the collection.

-Presently, some of the murals explore controversial themes such as police brutality, social inequalities, gentrification, and anything that’s currently buzzing in the political arena.
+Some of the murals explore controversial themes such as police brutality, social inequalities, gentrification, and anything currently buzzing in the political arena.

 SAN FRANCISCO STREET ART WALKING TOUR: MISSION MURALS